 Teachers should frequently check themselves as to the justice of their dealings with all students, taking time to reflect upon possible decisions which may have been made hastily, or under stress or fatigue.

-Teachers should accept their school administrators as feachers should accept their school administrators as fellow workers in a common task, realizing that each has a specialized assignment with distinctive responsibilities.
+Teachers should accept their school administrators as fellow workers in a common task, realizing that each has a specialized assignment with distinctive responsibilities.